- Are you a desperate patient looking for a cure all?

 Regenerative medicine may help alleviate symptomatic relief for victims of numerous degenerative conditions.
 However, it is not a “just add water” exercise: if after receiving a treatment, a patient follows up with a regimen of Ruffles potato chips, a six pack of beer, and hours in front of the TV, they are unlikely to reap much benefit from the procedure.

-To maximize the efficacy of stem cell therapy, a patient must take a holistic approach involving: regular exercise, a strong nutritional regimen, a well-balanced diet, and collaboration with their physician to make other lifestyle improvements.
+To maximize the efficacy of stem cell therapy, a patient must take a holistic approach involving: regular exercise, vitamin therapy, a well-balanced diet, and collaboration with their physician to make other lifestyle improvements.
 Even with these steps, however, individuals must resist the temptation to view stem cell therapy as a miraculous “silver bullet” or panacea.

 *With apologies to The Beatles